 Knead quickly

-Roll out a sheet about one cm thick, then cut out the canestrelli with a fluted pastry cutter or flower-shaped molds
+Roll out a sheet about one cm thick, then cut out the canestrelli with a scalloped pastry cutter or flower-shaped molds

-Brush them with egg white and place them on a baking sheet previously covered with parchment paper
+Brush them with egg white and place them on the oven tray previously covered with parchment paper

 Bake them at 180 degrees and cook until they become golden